 The Bay Area Reporter chronicles the history of Hal’s Circle J club in San Francisco at the time of its closing in this 2005 article.

-Hal: August, yes.
+HC: August, yes.
 I was in a very small automobile.
 It was a two-seater, but it was a two-door, two-seater Chevrolet or something.
-Parked at about 1:30 in the morning about fifty feet from the police station in Lincoln Park in Chicago.
+Parked at about 1:30 in the morning about 50 feet from the police station in Lincoln Park in Chicago.

 And at that time, I was dumb enough that I didn’t see that there was any harm in telling my supervisor in the Kansas City Star what had happened.
 He said, “Well, we can’t have anybody like that working for the Kansas City Star.”
 And I said, “Well, that may be so, okay, but if you fired all the homosexuals on the Kansas City Star, you wouldn’t get the newspaper out.”
 I told him that.
 I mean, you couldn’t even set the Linotype at the time.